 - Implementation and continuous improvement of our centralized market registry and the auction and reserve sale application.

-- Execution of allowance auctions, including the first stand-alone auctions for California, in November 2012, for Québec, in December 2013, and for Ontario, in March 2017, as well as the First California-Québec Joint Auction, in November 2014, and the first of two California-Ontario-Québec Joint Auction in February 2018.
+- Execution of allowance auctions, including the first stand-alone auctions for California, in November 2012, for Québec, in December 2013, for Ontario, in March 2017, and for Nova Scotia, in June 2020, as well as the First California-Québec Joint Auction, in November 2014, and the first of two California-Ontario-Québec Joint Auction in February 2018.

-- Other activities to enable the onboarding of new jurisdictions, linking of California and Québec programs in 2014, Ontario offboarding in 2018 and the registration of Nova Scotia entities in 2019
+- Other activities to enable the onboarding of new jurisdictions, linking of California and Québec programs in 2014, and Ontario offboarding in 2018.

-Today, California, Québec and Nova Scotia are continuing to develop and implement their emissions trading
+Today, California, Québec, Nova Scotia and Washington are continuing to develop and implement their emissions trading

 programs.
 California and Québec have linked their separately managed economy-wide